Falsification-Based Robust Adversarial Reinforcement Learning

 \subsection{Dataset}

-In the adversarial environments, the behavior of the leading vehicle is altered by the falsification method or an adversarial RL agent.
-The baseline environment could be realized by either rule-based driver models, e.g., the intelligent driver model (IDM) \cite{treiber2000congested}, or real traffic data.
-A limitation of rule-based driver models is their homogeneity.
-The policy could easily overfit to reacting only to a particular behavior such that it fails to generalize, while driving behaviors from real traffic are more diverse.
-Therefore, we choose the recently published HighD dataset of naturalistic vehicle trajectories on German highways \cite{krajewski2018highd}.
+In the adversarial environments, the behavior of the leading vehicle is altered by applying the falsification method or an adversarial RL agent.
+The baseline environment could be achieved by utilizing either rule-based driver models, such as the intelligent driver model (IDM) \cite{treiber2000congested}, or real traffic data.
+A key limitation of rule-based driver models is their homogeneity.
+The policy could easily overfit to react only to a particular behavior such that it fails to generalize, while driving behaviors from real traffic are more diverse.
+Therefore, we choose the recently published highway drone (HighD) dataset of naturalistic vehicle trajectories on German highways \cite{krajewski2018highd}.

-HighD recorded \SI{16.5}{h} of video at six locations using a drone and extracted more than \SI{45000}{km} of vehicle trajectories at \SI{25}{Hz} using computer vision algorithms.
-Since the longitudinal driving behavior of a lane-changing vehicle is different from the behavior of a lane-following vehicle, we filter out the trajectories of all lane-changing vehicles so that \SI{97184}{} lane-following trajectories remain.
-The distribution of the total length of these trajectories is shown in the frequency histogram in Fig.~\ref{fig:length}.
-In order to avoid overfitting, each trajectory should be used at most once during training.
-In addition, the original traffic scenarios cover a lane of \SI{420}{m} length with a median duration of \SI{13.6}{s} for each vehicle.
-With this setting, the ego vehicle is less likely to encounter a critical situation.
-Hence, we extend the lane length to \SI{600}{m} and the total time of one scenario to \SI{20}{s}, i.e., \SI{500}{} time steps.
-Therefore, to obtain sufficient trajectories, we select the longitudinal acceleration signals of lane-following trajectories with a total length $L\geq250$, cut the signals to \SI{250}{} length, and append the signals with reversely duplicated signals.
-In total, we obtain \SI{93454}{} trajectories and separate them into \SI{70}{\%} trajectories for training and \SI{30}{\%} trajectories for testing.
+HighD recorded \SI{16.5}{h} of video at six locations using a drone and it extracted over \SI{45000}{km} of vehicle trajectories at \SI{25}{Hz} using computer vision algorithms.
+Since the longitudinal driving behavior of a lane-changing vehicle differs from that of a lane-following vehicle, we filter out the trajectories of all lane-changing vehicles so that \SI{97184}{} lane-following trajectories remain.
+As depicted in Fig.~\ref{fig:length}, the frequency histogram demonstrated the distribution of the total length of these trajectories.
+To avoid overfitting, each trajectory should be used at most once during training.
+In addition, the original traffic scenarios cover a lane of \SI{420}{m} with a median duration of \SI{13.6}{s} for each vehicle.
+In this setting, the ego vehicle is less likely to encounter a critical situation.
+Therefore, we extend the lane length to \SI{600}{m} and the total time of a scenario to \SI{20}{s}, i.e., \SI{500}{} time steps.
+Therefore, to obtain sufficient trajectories, we select the longitudinal acceleration signals of lane-following trajectories with total time step $L\geq250$, cut signals to \SI{250}{} time steps, and append the signals with reversely duplicated signals.
+In all, we obtain \SI{93454}{} trajectories and separate them into \SI{70}{\%} and \SI{30}{\%} trajectories for training and testing, respectively.